Gira-X/build-native-emacs-osx/README.md

-# Building emacs native on OS X
+# Building emacs native on macOS 10.13

 `brew install --build-from-source libgccjit` is required which took 4 hours for me.